-- 1. Each boys' team with qualifiers will receive one coach's pass, and each girls' team with qualifiers will receive one coach's pass.
-Each team that qualifies as a team will also receive one assistant coach's pass. - 2. \$8.00 Adults. \$6.00 Students. - 3.
+- 1. Each boys' team with qualifiers will receive two coach passes and each girls' team with qualifiers will receive two coach passes. - 2. \$8.00 Adults. \$6.00 Students. - 3.
 Each school will receive participants' passes based on the number of qualifiers plus one.